gamename/raspberry-pi-pico-optocoupler/README.md

 ## Overview
 This is a very simple Raspberry Pi Pico project to turn on/off a strip of LEDs in a cabinet.
 The cabinet has double doors.
 If either door is opened, the LED strip is turned on.
 When both doors are closed, the LED strip is turned off.
+Opro-couplers are used to sense when the doors are open or closed.

 ## Technical Details
 Even though this is programmatically very simple, I'm going to the trouble of writing this because